 Navigating Cognitive Bias through Logical Positivism Philosophy

-This piece delves into the core principles of logical positivism philosophy, blending insights from mass psychology, technical analysis, and cognitive bias, enriched by the wisdom of esteemed experts across the ages.
-The quest to understand human behaviour in the realms of investing and decision-making has led to the recognition of cognitive biases—systematic errors in thinking that affect our judgments and decisions.
-The logical positivism philosophy, with its emphasis on empirical evidence and observable phenomena, offers a pathway to mitigate the effects of these biases.
+This piece delves into the core principles of logical positivism, blending insights from mass psychology, technical analysis, and cognitive bias, enriched by the wisdom of esteemed experts across the ages.
+The quest to understand human behaviour in investing and decision-making has led to recognising cognitive biases—systematic errors in thinking that affect our judgments and decisions.
+The logical positivism philosophy emphasises empirical evidence and observable phenomena and offers a pathway to mitigate the effects of these biases.

 The Roots of Logical Positivism

 The philosopher David Hume (1711-1776) famously asserted that human understanding is limited to experiences.
-His ideas resonate with logical positivism, suggesting that our knowledge should be based on what we can observe and measure.
-In the investment world, this translates to relying on market data and analytical tools rather than succumbing to cognitive biases like overconfidence, confirmation bias, or the bandwagon effect.
+His ideas resonate with logical positivism, suggesting that our knowledge should be based on what we observe and measure.
+In the investment world, this means relying on market data and analytical tools rather than succumbing to cognitive biases like overconfidence, confirmation bias, or the bandwagon effect.

 Cognitive Bias: A Barrier to Rational Investment